XuewenWangUGA/GMATA/README.md

 # GMATA
-GMATA stands for Genome-wide Microsatellite Analyzing Toward Application.
-GMATA is an easiest to use software for any Simple Sequence Repeats (SSR) analyses, and SSR marker designing, polymorphism screen, and e-mapping in any DNA sequences.
+### GMATA stands for Genome-wide Microsatellite Analyzing Toward Application.
+GMATA is an easiest and fastest bioinformatic tool /software for any Simple Sequence Repeats (SSR) analyses, and SSR marker designing, polymorphism screen, and e-mapping in any DNA sequences.
 GMATA algorithm has been cited wordwide for more than 100 times.

 ## Updates on version 2.2 (come soon)